-A programming option exists to make user number 29 an ARM only code.
-This means that the code can only arm the system and would be used for a user such as a maid or temporary user of the system.
+Defining number 29 as an ARM only code means that the code can only arm the system and would be used for a user such as a maid or temporary user of the system.
 This is obtained through location 2 of question 05.

-7.12.
+6.12.
 USER DELETION

-Removal of users from the system can be performed as follows;
+Removal of users from the system can be performed as follows:

-USER DELETION PROCEDURE

-CODE [USER] [User number] \
+USER DELETION PROCEDURE: CODE [USER] [User number] #